Get backlinks from our recommended provider

 • Source Code – Access to the source code is another essential consideration in a SaaS business.
 When I purchased my first SaaS program, the programmer never delivered the source code, so I had to stay with that buggy version for almost a year till I could get a team and recode it from scratch.

 • Customer Acquisition Channels – Find out the percentage of acquisitions made by each channel.
 A business that relies on organic, direct, and social media will likely improve its bottom lines.
-However, a business that relies overtly on paid advertising is unlikely to be sustainable in the long term.
+However, a company that relies overtly on paid advertising is unlikely to be sustainable in the long term.

 • Look At The Scalability – Can you improve customer satisfaction, enter new markets, and offer new services?
 Would that allow a slight increase in the pricing?

-2.4 eCommerce websites
+eCommerce websites

 Examples of eCommerce websites being sold